-Source: Table 13, State of California Sea-Level Rise
+Source: Table 13, State of California Sea-Level

-Guidance: 2018 Update.
+Rise Guidance: 2018 Update

-Note: Projections are with respect to a 1991 to 2009 baseline.
+Note: 1 Projections are with respect to a 1991 to 2009 baseline.

-This effect could increase the Sacramento River's inundation levels within the lease area.
+This effect could increase Sacramento River's inundation levels within the lease area.
 In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence riverine areas by changing erosion and sedimentation rates.
 Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.

-The combination of these projected conditions could increase the likelihood of damage and affect access to structures within the lease premises during the term of the lease.
+The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
 For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear-and-tear on the pilings and dock.
+Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear-and-tear on the pilings.
 Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating boat dock and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed riprap protection and piling may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
-The bank is vegetated, which provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods and exposed portions of the protective structure could be vulnerable to future events.
+The fixed features may need reinforcement and possibly replacement to withstand higher levels of flood exposure and more frequent storm events.
+The bank is vegetated, which provides additional stability and will reduce the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system, but remains at risk of accelerated deterioration from currents and floods.
+Any exposed portions of the protective structure could be vulnerable to future events, and an alternative bank protection strategy, such as bank restoration, may be required to improve slope stability and reduce flood impacts to the upland parcel.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.